-Refer to Figure 12, p.
-17 and , p. for typical unit operating weights rigging before proceeding.
+Refer to Figure 12 and Table 1 for typical unit operating weights rigging before proceeding.

-- 1. Remove the shipping crate from around the unit.
-Once fork trucking is complete, and unit is ready to place on the curb, remove all fork access brackets to drop the shipping boards from underneath the unit (4 brackets standard forking, 6 brackets for 3 sided forking).
-Do not remove the crating from the top of the unit. - 2.
-Rig the unit as shown in Figure 12, p.
-17. Attach adequate strength lifting slings to all four lifting brackets in the unit base rail.
-Do not use cables, chains, or slings except as shown.

-- 3. Install a lifting bar, as shown in Figure 12, p.
-17, to protect the unit and to facilitate a uniform lift.
+- Remove the shipping crate from around the unit.
+Do not remove the crating from the top of the unit. - Rig the unit as shown in Figure 12, p.
+15. Attach adequate strength lifting slings to all four lifting brackets in the unit base rail.
+Do not use cables, chains, or slings except as shown. - Install a lifting bar, as shown in Figure 12, to protect the unit and to facilitate a uniform lift.
 The minimum distance between the lifting hook and the top of the unit should be 7 feet. - 4.
 Test-lift the unit to ensure it is properly rigged and balanced, make any necessary rigging adjustments. - 5.
 Lift the unit and position it into place. - Downflow units; align the base rail of the unit with the curb rail while lowering the unit onto the curb.
 Make sure that the gasket on the curb is not damaged while positioning the unit.